TruptiGouda02/frontend/README.md

 -if any error arises when running front end code, run npm install command from frontend folder

 -if any error occurs then check console and kindly change those urls based on your local computer

+- Note : If unable to locally run due to internal errors , I have provided Video file of Screen record(Video is just a screen record of how quiz app works from login, register to leaderboard) of our Quiz App in backend repository . kindly download it and view for a refernce .